EstherPlomp/TOPS-OC2-data/_sources/lesson5.md

 Much of the ins and outs of dealing with Open Data, or more particularly Open Data that follows good practice such as the FAIR principles, can be technical and lies beyond the domain of knowledge of researchers.
 How does one navigate this landscape?

 This can be summarized in the following diagram -
-[comment]: <>  This image is not rendering in the Jupyter notebook, however it renders in the Github, there appears to be a mismatch between this rendering we can't figure out

 ![Figure 5.3 Diagram pointing to four possible sources of informaiton a researcher can approach.](https://github.com/learnopenscience/TOPS-OC2-data/blob/8509153045f69f2c52c6a6192c52476c54560071/lessons/Figure5.3.png "Figure 5.3 Sources of information and support on Open Data that a researcher could access.")

 Figure 5.3 Sources of information and support on Open Data that a researcher could access.